brianhigh/computing_bootcamp/R/R_data_types.md

 ##   3 75 90 105 120
 ```

+We used our list to define the item names for each dimension of the array.

 ## Dataframe

 A Dataframe is a multi-dimensional structure of values, allowing multiple data